-- A. Any landscaping required by this chapter shall be retained and maintained by the property owner for the life of the development in conformance with the intent of the approved landscape plan and this chapter.
-Maintenance shall also include keeping all planting areas free of weeds and trash and replacing any unhealthy or dead plant materials. - B. Green roofs or rooftop gardens shall be maintained to industry standards and any dead or dying plant material replaced. - C. Pruning of trees and shrubs is only allowed for the health of the plant material, to maintain sight distances or sight lines, or if interfering with overhead utilities.
-All pruning must be done in accordance with American National Standards Institute (ANSI) A-300 specifications, as it now reads and as hereafter amended. - D. No tree planted by a property owner or the City to fulfill landscape requirements, or any existing tree, may be topped or removed without prior approval from the City.
-Any tree topped or removed without approval shall be subject to code enforcement action per TMC Chapter 8.45 in addition to the requirements of TMC Section 18.52.100.B, Violations.
+- A. Any landscaping required by this chapter shall be retained and maintained by the property owner for the life of the project in conformance with the intent of the approved landscape plan and this chapter.
+Maintenance shall include keeping all planting areas free of weeds and trash and replacing any unhealthy or dead plant materials. - B. Green roofs or rooftop gardens shall be maintained to industry standards and any dead or dying plant material replaced. - C. Pruning of trees and shrubs is only allowed for the health of the plant material, to maintain sight distances or sight lines into commercial areas, or if interfering with overhead utilities.
+All pruning must be done in accordance with American National Standards Institute (ANSI) A-300 specifications.